sub0xdai/n0xtilus/README.md

 ## Overview

-CLI tool written in go, designed to trade perpetual swaps with trade exectuion and position-sizing automation.
+CLI tool written in go, designed to trade perpetual swaps with trade execution and position-sizing automation.

 ## EXAMPLE: